 be specifically directed to VR.
 (Exception: Release forms that are not addressed, or releases addressed "To Whom It May Concern" or "To Custodian of Records," are valid if they identify the records to be released as VR records.)

+Refer to A-210: PIN and Signature Procedures for more information on signatures.

 A-209-1: Examples of Invalid Releases